 Previously, REACH deployed to Bangladesh in May 2013, after Cyclone Mahasen made landfall in Barisol, in the South of the country, affecting 1,042,340 people – roughly 25% of the population – and displacing up to 38,000 people.
 Official estimates from the Disaster Management Information Center (DMIC) reported that a total of 118,792 shelters were damaged.

-A few days into the emergency phase, REACH deployed a team to Bangladesh to support the Phase 3 Detailed Assessment, a joint initiative of the Government of Bangladesh and the Shelter, WASH, and Early Recovery Clusters.
+A few days into the emergency phase, REACH supported the Phase 3 Detailed Assessment, a joint initiative of the Government of Bangladesh and the Shelter, WASH, and Early Recovery Clusters.
 REACH team first collected secondary data from government and agency sources, which was integrated into the analysis for the final report.
 REACH also used the Joint Needs Assessment Phase 1 data to produce a series of maps and webmaps.
 In the end, assessment teams managed by REACH staff conducted household surveys in rural and urban/semi-urban areas among 4,615 households and key informant interviews in each of the communities visited.
 Tropical Storm Mahasen in Bangladesh: Phase 3 Shelter, WASH, Early Recovery Detailed Assessment thus aimed at providing contextual information regarding the impact of the typhoon at a community level, land and resettlement issues, economic impact of livelihoods, and location of highly affected populations.

-- Tropical Storm Mahasen – Phase 3 Shelter, Wash, Early Recovery Detailed Assessment August 14, 2013
+- Tropical Storm Mahasen – Phase 3 Shelter, Wash, Early Recovery Detailed Assessment, August 14, 2013

-- REACH providing analysis and technical support after Cyclone Mahasen June 13, 2013
+- REACH providing analysis and technical support after Cyclone Mahasen, June 13, 2013